-The history and trends of the modern school guidance and counseling movement, and an examination of the challenges and situations the school counselor faces in the school setting.
-Skill development for curriculum development and teaching methods that emphasizes the effective delivery of a comprehensive guidance program encompassing cultural diversities and special needs.
+We will go through the history and trends of the modern school guidance and the counseling movement as a whole.
+We will examine the challenges the school counselor faces in the current school setting.
+We will evaluate the necessary skills to excel in curriculum development and teaching methods that emphasizes the effective delivery of a comprehensive guidance program encompassing cultural diversities and special needs.

-ED 5407 Neuroscience applied to Education 3 C/h
+ED5407 Neuroscience applied to Education 3 C/h

-This course deals with knowledge and the functioning of the brain, the contributions neuroscience has brought for educational practices, its application on acquiring the symbolic system and settling concepts.
-The cultural and biological bases for development and learning, as well as the implications of memory, are some of the important subjects of attention for the educator.
+This course deals with knowledge and the functioning of the brain; the contributions neuroscience has brought for educational practices, its application on acquiring the symbolic system and settling concepts.
+The cultural and biological bases for development and learning and the implications of memory are some of the important subjects of attention for the educator.